What's The Difference Between Vertical and Horizontal Growth?

 - Horizontal integration is more like the Google example: purchasing or acquiring companies that do things on the same value chain level as they currently offer.
 The company either expands its product offerings, adds robustness, or removes competition.

-Integration is a fascinating discussion, but it's not what I'm here to talk about today, so this is all you get until my next post.
+Integration and professional development are two fascinating discussions, but it's not what I'm here to talk about today, so this is all you get until my next post!

 Let me know in the comments if you want more, or if you have any questions for me!
 I'd love to hear from you.